Satoshi Ohno: Radio

 Ohno had his own radio show called Arashi Discovery, which aired every weekday from Monday to Friday on FM Yokohama from October 1, 2002, to March 31, 2017.

 Art

 When Ohno was in the third grade, he was inspired by his classmate's Dragon Ball illustration to start drawing.
 Since then, he has been drawing his own artwork and making original figurines.
+In the November 3, 2025 live stream the group had for their fan club, celebrating their 26th anniversary, Ohno revealed that he had began using an iPad to draw.

 In 2008, he held an art exhibition called Freestyle, making him the first artist in Johnny's to hold one.
 In 2015, it was announced that Ohno would be holding a second art exhibition called Freestyle II in Tokyo from July 24 to August 23.
 In addition, Ohno held an art exhibition the same year in Shanghai from July 9 to 29, showcasing artwork from his first art exhibition, Freestyle.
 A new version of Freestyle, called Freestyle 2020 opened on September 9, 2020, and had pieces from his previous exhibitions, as well as new ones, including the cover art for Arashi's single "Kite".